The Sussex Chicken is an old and much loved chicken breed from England.

 Despite the rise of the industrial poultry business the Sussex has kept a dedicated following.

-If you are looking for a family friendly dual purpose hen then look no further – there are several varieties out there so there is one to suit your needs!
+If you are looking for a family friendly dual purpose hen, like a buff orpington, then look no further – there are several varieties out there so there is one to suit your needs!

 The speckled and light breeds have a good sized following here in the US.